AndyAnderson8/SARS-CoV-2-Origin-Study/README.md

 This bioinformatics project is focused on tracing the origins of SARS-CoV-2, the virus known for causing COVID-19, by comparing its genetic material with that of coronaviruses found in animals.
 We use a technique called the Levenshtein Distance algorithm to measure the number of differences between the amino acid sequences of two different viral genomes.
 This serves as a proxy for determining the minimum number of mutations that must have occurred within the viral RNA to transform a coronavirus common within other animals into SARS-CoV-2, and thus, the most likely original animal host.

 ## Results
 Our research suggests that pangolins or bats are the most likely sources of SARS-CoV-2, with slightly more evidence pointing towards the former.
-For a detailed exploration of our study, I have made the [full report](https://andylabs.org/static/media/SARS-CoV-2-Origin-Study.pdf) available on my site.
+For a detailed exploration of our study, I have made the [full report](https://github.com/AndyAnderson8/SARS-CoV-2-Origin-Study/blob/main/Project%20Report.pdf) available within the repository.

 ## Data Visualizations